 As we’ve explored throughout this post, the Highboy’s enduring legacy lies not only in its unique design and 4×4 capabilities but also in the vibrant community that surrounds it.

-Whether you’re a collector drawn to its historical significance and aesthetic appeal, someone drawn to its off-road prowess, or a restorer drawn to the challenge of preserving its original charm while enhancing its performance, the Ford Highboy continues to captivate and inspire, cementing its place as a true American classic and at Kincer Chassis, we can’t get enough of them.
+Whether you’re a collector drawn to its historical significance and aesthetic appeal, someone drawn to its off-road capabilities and the opportunity to go where others won’t, or a restorer drawn to the challenge of preserving its original charm while enhancing its performance, the Ford Highboy continues to captivate and inspire, cementing its place as a true American classic and at Kincer Chassis, we can’t get enough of them.

 Frequently Asked Questions